-The weight glides easily without friction on the ramp and is supported by the ramp; the ramp pushes with a supporting force against the weight in a direction perpendicular (or "normal") to the weight.
-The magnitude of the supporting force F_n needed to maintain a static position is equal to $W \times cos \phi$.
-At each position, the forces on a weight are in equipoise, namely the force of gravity imposed on the weight, the force of the spring imposed on the weight through the taut rope and the force of the ramp supporting the weight.
+As in the ramped Atwood's machine, the weight glides easily on the ramp and the ramp produces a force perpendicular (or "normal") to the weight.
+At each position, three forces are in equipoise: the force of gravity, the force of the spring passing through the taut rope and the force of support by the ramp.
 Three different force directions are involved and the forces add to a null.
-At any specific angle φ , both the force of gravity and the normal force of the ramp against the weight are constant; therefore, for any suspended weight within the range 0^ to 8^ , there is a position on the scale where forces add up to 0.
+At any specific angle $\varphi$ , both the force of gravity and the normal force of the ramp against the weight are constant; therefore, for any suspended weight within the range 0\ to 8\, there is a position on the scale where forces add up to 0.
 The desired position exists and it is unique.